Advantages of Raised Bed Gardening

-- Plants in raised beds get more sun and air circulation and they can make better use of water.
+- Using raised bed gardening methods, plants get more sun and air circulation and they can make better use of water.
 You often can plant earlier and harvest later, because raised beds warm up early in the spring and stay warm later in the fall.

 - Raised beds also make ideal places to grow plants that can be invasive in a regular garden – such as mints and horseradish.
 But ease and convenience is the benefit many gardeners appreciate the most.
 If you get a bad back and sore knees every year from gardening, a raised bed may put an end to those aches and pains.

 - Raised vegetable beds are excellent for gardeners who have trouble with their backs and older people who don’t have limited flexibility.
 They are also excellent for people in wheelchairs or with other disabilities and

 those who don’t want to spend the summer on their knees in the garden.

 Growing a garden is a challenge in many urban and rural areas because of soil conditions.
 Homes are not always built on soils with desirable agricultural characteristics, and many soils in urban areas have been modified adversely by home construction.
 Vegetable gardening can be difficult at best.
 Gardeners are soon discouraged by the difficulty of preparing an adequate bed because the soil dries so slowly in the spring.
 If the planting is finally made, crusting, clods, and collapse of plants during the summer prevent the bountiful harvest promised by the seed catalogs.

 For centuries, crops in many parts of the world have been produced on modified soils in elevated growing areas between walkways.
 This "raised bed gardening" method has been adapted to smaller areas and may be the perfect solution to the problems of growing a garden at home.Plants in raised beds get more sun and air circulation and they can make better use of water.
 Click To Tweet